Michael679089/Web-Design-Websites/README.md

 Welcome to my compilationof my web design projects I made during Grade 11.

 - These projects are mostly made of HTML & Javascript.
-- There are not much functionalities in these websites yet.
+- There is not much functionality on these websites yet.
 - Please feel free to look around.